How to Find and Fix Broken Links (Free Tool + Step-by-Step Guide)

-You can find broken links (404 errors) on any webpage instantly using a free broken link checker, and fixing them is a simple matter of updating the URL or setting up a permanent 301 redirect.
+You can find broken links (404 errors) on any website instantly using a free broken link checker, and fixing them is a simple matter of updating the URL or setting up a permanent 301 redirect.
 Internal broken links are especially damaging to SEO, as they waste your crawl budget and leak ranking authority into dead ends.

 Whether you're fixing a single high-traffic landing page or performing a full-site audit, this guide provides the exact steps to identify and resolve every dead link.
-Here is how to use free tools to audit your content and maintain a seamless, search-friendly user experience.

 - What broken links and 404 errors actually are